 Fayetteville, NC 28305

 Are you interested in learning more about a GFAA committee or want to get involved?
-Join us for the committee in-person meetings at The District House of Taps, and stay for a FREE member networking social.
+Join us for the committee in-person meetings at Highland Country Club, and stay for a FREE member networking social.

 Registration is not required.
 We hope to see you there!